Not your usual retirement village

 While most retirement villages are owned by listed companies, Cambridge Resthaven is not.
-We are not part of a chain; we are a stand-alone village, where every dollar goes back into providing services for Cambridge seniors.
+We are are a not-for-profit organisation that is 100% Cambridge owned and every dollar goes back into providing services for Cambridge seniors.

 Cambridge Resthaven is a familiar part of the town's landscape and history, with the iconic water tower sitting right alongside us.
 The Cambridge Resthaven Trust Board was set up in 1966 by community groups - Lions, Rotary, Federated Farmers, RSA, Country Women's Institute and Cambridge Borough Council.

-Our friendly receptionist Emma mans the front desk during office hours, 9.00am - 4.30pm.
+Our friendly receptionists, Caitlin at Resthaven on Vogel and Emma at Resthaven on Burns, man the front desk during office hours, 9.00am - 4.30pm.

 The team at Resthaven includes...

-- Management: Chief Executive Officer David, General Manager Rachel, Project & Sales Manager Sandy and Village Manager Joanne.
+- Management: Chief Executive Officer David, General Manager Rachel, Project & Sales Manager Sandra and Village Manager Joanne.